himanshuagarwal/person-counter/README.md

 •	breadboard

 # Conclusion and Future Scope
-The short-term goal is to build a prototype & implement all sensors inside RAIOT Lab to demonstrate Automation working & scope.
 With our People Counter, we can determine the number of people within a specific area and detect their direction of movement , Our Future Scope are
 •	Occupancy monitoring to control maximum or minimum occupancy, support evacuation measures and trigger demand-controlled ventilation (DCV)
 •	Wrong-way detection and bi-directional counting